 BiSS can set the insertion direction automatically.
-To do this, click the automatic button, see image 20.
+To do this, click the automatic button, see image 22.

-BiSS determines the insertion direction in such a way that the undercuts generated are kept to image 22: "Automatic" button for automatic setting of the insertion direction.
+BiSS determines the insertion direction in such a way that the undercuts generated are kept to a minimum.

-a minimum.
 The undercuts created are color-coded and blocked out for tray creation.

-image 23: Representation of the undercuts.
+image 25: Representation of the undercuts.